Community Calendar

 Sioux Falls, SD 57105

-The public is invited for a social hour, dinner and bingo hosted by the Sioux Falls American Legion Auxiliary Unit 15 on Tuesday, March 24, 2026 at The Alliance 1600 West Russell in Sioux Falls.
+The public is invited to a social, dinner and bingo on April 28, 2026 hosted by the Sioux Falls American Legion Auxiliary Unit 15 held at The Alliance 1600 West Russell Avenue in Sioux Falls.

 5-6P Social

-Reservations for the meal which costs $15 can be made by calling Jane 605 682 1222 by Thursday, March 19, 2026.
-No refunds can be given after the reservation has been made.
+Reservations are needed by Thursday, April 23 by calling Jane at 605 682 1222.
+No refunds will be given after the reservation has been made.

 “Drowning in Dirt” traveling exhibit Feb 2-April 30 at Mead Museum